Code-Institute-Submissions/DentalCare/README.md

 #### Wireframes

-Wireframe were created using Balsamiq as part of the planning process.
+Wireframes were created using Balsamiq as part of the planning process.

 Link: [Wireframes](/assets/Wireframes/MilestoneProject1.bmpr)